1. Why adult ADHD is so often missed

 - Interest-based attention rather than effort-based — willing yourself to focus doesn’t work

 One of the most under-recognised aspects of adult ADHD.
+Emotional regulation issues are central to ADHD but absent from many older diagnostic criteria.
 The patterns:

-- Rejection-sensitive dysphoria — disproportionate emotional pain at criticism, rejection, or perceived failure.
-See our RSD guide.
+- Rejection-sensitive dysphoria — disproportionate emotional pain at criticism, rejection, or perceived failure

 - Mood reactivity — emotions land bigger and faster than for neurotypical peers